 The discount rate used to measure the total pension liability was 7.00% and 5.40% as of June 30, 2021 and 2020 measurement date, respectively.
 As of June 30, 2020 measurement date, this single blended discount rate was based on the long-term expected rate of return on pension plan investments of 7.00% and a municipal bond rate of 2.21% based on the Bond Buyer GO 20-Bond Municipal Bond Index which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made based on 100% and 78% of the actuarially determined contributions for the State as of June 30, 2021 and June 30, 2020, respectively.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions for the State as of June 30, 2021 and June 30, 2020, respectively.
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments through 2062, and the municipal bond rate was applied to all projected benefit payments in determining the total pension liability.
+Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments in determining the total pension liability.